help desk software

 Notification

 DCCU will provide required notice of any adverse action as required by law or regulation as applicable to the specific circumstances of any denial of product, service, or membership.
-Unless otherwise required by law or regulation, notification of denial of service, product, or membership may be in any format, including orally in person or by telephone, by email or other electronic communication, or in writing.
-The notification requirements of Regulation B, the Fair Credit Reporting Act, Regulation E, Regulation CC, and DCCU’s Account Agreement are hereby incorporated in this policy.
+Unless otherwise required by policy, law or regulation, notification of denial of service, product, or membership may be in any format, including orally in person or by telephone, by email or other electronic communication, or in writing.
+The notification requirements of Regulation B, the Fair Credit Reporting Act, Regulation E, Regulation CC, and DCCU's Account Agreement are hereby incorporated in this policy.
 Additional notices will be provided as required by law and regulation as appropriate.

 Notification of this policy will be provided to all members in the new account agreement and any manner determined by management.

-Request for Review
+Request for Review of Suspension

 DuPont Community Credit Union